77Vincent/scaffold.css/README.md

-# basic-css
+# Scaffold.css
-An all in one, minimal and very basic CSS for modern browser and website.
+An all in one, very basic but useful CSS for scaffolding morden websites for modern browsers.

 ## Overview
 * Minimal browser default styling reset